 Applicants must have been awarded a master or a doctoral degree from the ETH Zurich at the time of the proposed starting date of the fellowship.
 Candidates may submit up to 6 months ahead of their graduation, but proposals must be submitted no later than 6 months after obtaining the MSc or PhD.
 In expectional cases candidates are considered who have completed a postdoctoral stay at the ETH Zurich and whose application is based on work accomplished during the stay.
 Applications have to be made jointly by the candidate and their host who must be an ETH Zurich Professor.

 The Pioneer Fellows are expected to start their fellowship at latest six months after the submission of the application.
-If they can not adhere to this set date, an approval for a later start must be asked at ETH transfer.
+If they can not adhere to this set date, an approval for a later start must be asked at the Office of Research.

 Applications should be submitted electronically using the dedicated on-line system.
 Information on the submission procedure is provided in the detailed submission instructions.